Yetics/armkit/CONTRIBUTING.md

-# Contributing to the AWS Cloud Development Kit
+# Contributing to the Azure Cloud Development Kit

 Thanks for your interest in contributing to the AZURE CDK! ❤️